Scriptural

 and those who still believe such theology, thought that even after the

-fall, God's gifts of reason and conscience remained intact.
+Fall, God's gifts of reason and conscience remained intact.
 They pointed

 to the countless unbelievers who showed love for others over themselves